What can male discharge from an STI look like?

 What is discharge?

-“Discharge,” in this context, applies to substances that are secreted from the male genitalia.
+“Discharge,” in this context, applies to substances that are secreted from the inside of male genitalia.
+It comes out of the tube your urine comes out of.

 However, “discharge” doesn’t apply to things like semen and urine – natural substances prompted by normal bodily processes.